Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

 The fractal/lacunarity approaches can provide valuable information in many situations and with respect to a wide range of data.
-However, similarly to entropy, it is also possible to identify simple generative rules (e.g.~Koch curves) that will yield structures with large fractaly values.
+However, similarly to entropy, it is also possible to identify simple generative rules (e.g.~Koch curves or Mandelbrot sets) that will yield self-affine structures with relatively large fractal values.

-\textbf{Computational Complexity:} One of the interesting approaches that have been proposed to define and characterize complexity involves the concept of computational complexity(e.g. \cite{Papadimitriou1993}).
+\textbf{Computational Complexity:} One of the interesting approaches that have been proposed to define and characterize complexity involves the concept of computational complexity (e.g. \cite{Papadimitriou1993}).

 Given a specific computation, the respective order of complexity quantifies the amount of computational resources (typically processing time and/or memory capacity) required for its effective calculation.
 For example, adding two vectors containing $N$ elements each is characterized by computational complexity order of $O(N)$, where $O()$ stands for the `big O' notation.
 In this particular example, it is meant that adding the two vectors will involve a number of additions proportional to $N$.
 Observe that there are some intricacies in determining the $O()$.
 For instance, adding three vectors with $N$ elements each will imply $2N$ additions, but we still get the same $O(N)$ for this case.
 It is not often easy to calculate the $O()$ of a given operation, and the reader is referred to the respective literature for more information on this important and interesting area (e.g. \cite{Papadimitriou1993,cooper1990,monasson1999}).
 While the order of complexity provides a formal way to quantify some aspect of the complexity of a computation, it cannot be directly applied to characterizing the complexity of entities and it may not be known or determinable in certain situations.